thatch

 What Causes Thatch to Buildup in a Lawn?

-When a lawn’s thatch layer is greater than 3/4 of an inch thick it may need to be mechanically removed via power raking or vertical cutting.
+When the thatch layer in a lawn exceeds 3/4 of an inch in thickness, it may be necessary to mechanically remove it through methods such as power raking or vertical cutting.

-Lawn Care Practices That Cause Thatch Buildup in Lawns
+Improper Lawn Care Practices That Kill Microbes and Cause Thatch Buildup in Lawns

 Thatch that is 1/2 inch or less is considered normal.
 More than 3/4 inch of thatch can be a major problem for the lawn.